MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-availability.md

 - **Resilient Application Design:** Adopt application design patterns that enhance resilience to both infrastructure and non-infrastructure incidents, aligning with the broader principles of the Cloud Adoption Framework.
 Standardize designs that incorporate self-healing and self-preservation mechanisms to ensure continuous operation and rapid recovery.
 For detailed guidance on resilient design patterns, refer to the Well-Architected Framework's [Reliability](/azure/well-architected/reliability) pillar.

-- **Adopt serverless architecture:** Utilize serverless technologies to reduce server management overhead, automatically scale with demand, and ensure high availability.
+- **Adopt serverless architecture:** Utilize serverless technologies including platform as a service (PaaS), software as a service (SaaS), and function as a service (FaaS) to reduce server management overhead, automatically scale with demand, and ensure high availability.
 This supports CAF’s emphasis on modernizing workloads and optimizing operational efficiency.
-By adopting this approach, your cloud adoption strategy under the CAF will lead to more resilient, scalable, and maintainable applications, ensuring robust governance and operational excellence.

 - **Microservices and containerization:** Implement microservices and containerization to avoid monolithic applications, breaking them down into smaller, independent services that can be deployed and scaled independently.
 This aligns with CAF’s principles of agility and scalability in cloud environments.